A Generalized Newton Method for Subgradient Systems: Applications to Regularized Least Square Problems

-Indeed, it follows from the positive-definiteness of $Q$ that $\varphi$ is strongly convex on $\R^n$, and hence the mapping $\partial\varphi$ is strongly maximal monotone.
-Then it follows from Lemma~3.3 in Mordukhovich and Nghia \cite{MorduNghia1} (see also Mordukhovich \cite[Theorem~5.13]{Mor18}) that $\partial\ph$ is strongly metrically regular at every point of the subdifferential graph $\gph\partial\ph$.
-Furthermore, we get from the formula for the mapping $F$ in Proposition~\ref{calc-sub} that the graph of $F$ is the union of finitely many closed convex sets, and hence $F$ is semismooth$^*$ at all the points in its graph.
-Since the function $x\mapsto A^*(Ax-b)$ is continuously differentiable on $\R^n$, it follows from the subdifferential formula \eqref{norm1} and Proposition~3.6 in Gfrerer and Outrata \cite{Helmut} that the mapping $\partial\varphi$ is semismooth$^*$ at every point of its graph.
-All of this allows us to deduce the conclusions of the theorem from those in Theorem~\ref{localNM3}, where the specifications of $\lm$ and $U_\lm$ are due to the convexity of $\ph$. \end{proof}
+The above calculations allow us to apply Algorithm~\ref{NM4} to solving the Lasso problem \eqref{Lasso}. \begin{Theorem}[\bf solving Lasso] Let $\ox$ be an optimal solution to \eqref{Lasso} such that $\partial\varphi$ is metrically regular around $(\ox,0)$.
+Then all the assumptions of Theorem~{\em\ref{localNM4}} are satisfied at $\ox$ Thus Algorithm~{\rm\ref{NM4}}, with the parameter $\gamma>0$ for which $I-\gamma A^*A$ is nonsingular and the data $\partial\ph$, $\partial^2 g$, and ${\rm Prox}_{\gamma g}$ explicitly computed in terms of $(A,b,\mu)$ in Proposition~{\rm\ref{lasso-calc}}, is well-defined around $\ox$, and the sequence of its iterates $\{x^k\}$ locally $Q$-superlinearly converges to $\ox$.
+Furthermore, $\ox$ is a tilt-stable local minimizer of $\varphi$. \end{Theorem} \begin{proof} Observe first that the subdifferential mapping $\partial\ph$ enjoys the property of strong metric regularity around $(\ox,0)$.
+This follows from the convexity of $\ph$ and the result of Arag\'on Artacho and Geoffroy \cite[Proposition~3.8]{ag}.
+Furthermore, we get from the formula for the mapping $F$ in Proposition~\ref{lasso-calc} that the graph of $F$ is the union of finitely many closed convex polyhedra, and hence $F$ is semismooth$^*$ on its graph.
+Since the function $x\mapsto A^*(Ax-b)$ is continuously differentiable on $\R^n$, it follows from the subdifferential formula \eqref{norm1} and Proposition~3.6 from Gfrerer and Outrata \cite{Helmut} that the mapping $\partial\varphi$ is semismooth$^*$ at every point of its graph.
+Taking now into account the solvability results of Section~\ref{sec:solvN}, we see that all the assumptions of Theorem~\ref{localNM4} hold for the Lasso problem \eqref{Lasso}.
+Therefore, the solvability and convergence conclusions of the theorem follow from Theorem~\ref{localNM4}, where the obtained the specification of $\gamma$ is due to the convexity of $g$.
+Finally, the tilt-stability of $\ox$ is a consequence of Proposition~3.1 from Drusvyatskiy and Lewis \cite{dl}. \end{proof}